 Back to the company that issued them

 See FAQ on selling securities for more details on additional selling options

 - Can I sell securities acquired on Raise Green?

-You are restricted from re-selling your securities in the first 12 months post closing of the offering, unless the shares are transferred:
+You are restricted from reselling your securities during the first 12 months after the offering closes, unless the shares are transferred: